Guidelines for Edmonton’s future residential communities.

 The guidelines are used by the City, developers, planning consultants, citizens, City Council and others involved in the preparation, review and approval of new NSPs.
 An NSP describes the general pattern of development and subdivision in a new neighbourhood and defines a vision for the new community.

-If you are looking to prepare such a plan in an Urban Growth Area, are involved in the planning process or want to know more about it, visit the Terms of Reference for Plans and Amendments web page, or contact Current Planning, Sustainable Development, for more information.
+If you are looking to prepare such a plan in an Urban Growth Area, are involved in the planning process or want to know more about it, visit the Terms of Reference for Plans and Amendments web page, or contact Development Services, Urban Planning and Economy, for more information.

 Edmonton's Urban Growth Areas